stargazer/django-icetea/README.md

 The default is ``application/json``.
-Please not that in the case of outputting ``json``, or ``xml``, it is easy to serialize nested data structures in the response.
-However in the case of ``html`` and especially
+Please not that in the case of outputting ``json``, or ``xml``, it is easy to serialize data structures in the response.
+However in the case of ``html`` and especially ``xls`` format, there should (probably) be application specific semantics applied to the output emitters.
-``xls``
-format, there should (probably) be application specific semantics applied to the output emitters.

 ### Status codes